NoahHodgson/project-melia/docs/Melia-Cosmic-History.md

 ## Descent Era:
 Next age to come.
 Agltthim come down and wreck things up.
-Nature of the universe potentially revealed.
-Agltthim might try to free [[Eblis]].
+Nature of the universe potentially revealed to the Melians.